carbon-language/carbon-lang/llvm/tools/llvm-mca/README.txt

-An instruction in the timeline view is identified by a pair of indices, where the 'first' index identifies an iteration, and the 'second' index is the actual instruction index (i.e. where it appears in the code sequence).
+An instruction in the timeline view is identified by a pair of indices, where the 'first' index identifies an iteration, and the 'second' index is the actual instruction index (i.e., where it appears in the code sequence).

 Excluding the first and last column, the remaining columns are in cycles.
 Cycles are numbered sequentially starting from 0.
 The following characters are used to describe the state of an instruction:

  D : Instruction dispatched.
  e : Instruction executing.